learn-co-curriculum/phase-0-html-experiencing-html-lab/README.md

 <li>"Girlfriend In a Coma"</li>
 ```

-Flip back to the **viewing tab** and refresh (make sure your `httpserver` program
+Flip back to the **viewing tab** and refresh the page.
-is still running!).
 You should see something like the following:

 ![Songlist](https://curriculum-content.s3.amazonaws.com/web-development/experiencing-html-lab/ul_song_list.png)